13 Foods You Should Never Eat Past the Expiration Date

 The USDA says that ground meat should be eaten or frozen within two days of purchase—whether it’s beef, pork, turkey, lamb, and any other type.
 Because it’s ground, the bacteria that were originally present on the surface can be mixed throughout the meat, increasing your risk of contracting food poisoning or another illness.
 You’ll also not want to miss these surprising foods that food safety experts will never eat.

 Take your ticket, but don’t load up too much at the deli counter.
 Those ham and turkey slices will only last about three to five days, according to the USDA, so it’s important to only buy what you’ll realistically eat during that period.
-Prepackaged deli meats sold in air-tight packaging will last two weeks than the fresh-sliced varieties if they’re unopened, but as soon as you crack the seal you’re working with the same three- to five-day consumption window for safe eating.
+Prepackaged deli meats sold in air-tight packaging will last two weeks longer than the fresh-sliced varieties if they’re unopened, but as soon as you crack the seal you’re working with the same three- to five-day consumption window for safe eating.
 Deli meat in particular is susceptible to a certain kind of bacteria called Listeria, which can multiply in cold environments like your refrigerator, so just because it’s cold doesn’t mean it’s completely protected.
-If the deli meat is a little slimy or giving off a funky smell, then that’s a good sign it needs to go.
+You can’t see, smell, or taste some of the bacteria that can make you sick.
+But if the deli meat is a little slimy or giving off a funky smell, then that’s a good sign it needs to go.
+Also check that your fridge’s thermometer is set to below 40 degrees Fahrenheit.

 Fish are no less prone to bacteria than meat and should be consumed in one or two days after purchase, according to the USDA.
 Otherwise, wrap it up it in moisture-proof freezer paper or foil and put in the freezer, where it can stay for three months or longer.
 Then follow these how to properly store meat in the refrigerator.

 Whether you get them from the store or a farmer’s market, berries have a short lifespan.
 Raspberries and strawberries are only good for about three days after purchase, while blueberries can last up to a week, according to FoodSafety.gov’s Foodkeeper app.
 Pro tip: Freeze any berries you know you won’t eat in that time frame.
-After that, they turn mushy and become susceptible to a bacteria called cyclospora cayetanensis, which can cause diarrhea, bloating, vomiting, and other food poisoning symptoms.
+After that, they turn mushy and become susceptible to growing mold.

 Yes, even those packaged ones that are pre-washed.
 Leafy greens still have the potential to carry bacteria like E. coli, so for your safety, never consume greens after any date posted on the bag and eat them up quickly.
 Why would you want a soggy salad anyway?
 Here are 11 foods you’ve been storing wrong.

-Sprouts are grown in warm climates, which makes them ideal breeding ground for bacteria right off the bat, says the FDA.
+Sprouts are grown in warm and humid conditions, which makes them a potential breeding ground for bacteria right off the bat, according to the FDA.
 Eat them past their ideal date (about two days after purchase) and your risk of getting sick increases.
 If you’re pregnant or already sick, avoid them altogether.
 If you’re healthy and still worried, wash before eating or cook them.

-Like other seafood, raw shellfish should be refrigerated pronto before their bacteria can cause foodborne illnesses.
+Like other seafood, raw shellfish should be refrigerated pronto before any bacteria can grow enough to cause foodborne illnesses.
 Clams, mussels, and oysters should be eaten within five days after they are bought, according to the Foodkeeper app, while scallops only last three days tops.
 If you notice a funky odor from any seafood, throw it out immediately.

 - Jessica Crandall, RDN, Denver, CO